 Ghirardelli Square was the original site of a chocolate factory established by Domenico Ghirardelli.
 It is now occupied by various shops and retailers.

-Line up to get in the famous Ghirardelli store/restaurant to pick up some souvenirs and/or a dessert.
-Read the square’s history below while you’re waiting for your treat to arrive.
+Line up to enter the famous Ghirardelli store/restaurant to pick up souvenirs and/or a dessert.

 Born in 1817 in Italy, Ghirardelli served as a Genoa confectioner’s apprentice and at a young age developed a strong interest in the business.
 He left for Uruguay when he was 20 years old, then sailed around Cape Horn to Peru, where he became a coffee and chocolate merchant.
 James Lick—Ghirardelli’s neighbor in Lima—left for San Francisco in January 1848 taking 600 pounds of Ghirardelli’s chocolate with him.
 He arrived just thirteen days before the first shiploads of gold-rush pioneers.
 Lured by his friend’s tales of the gold rush, Ghirardelli joined Lick a year later and opened a general store supplying mustard, coffee, spices, and, of course, chocolate.